mark0bennett/Duplicates_Remover/README.md

 # Duplicates_Remover

-Reads a csv with 2 columns with numbers of an item and an item name removes duplicate item names (including capitalisation differences) and counts up total instances of each item
+Reads a csv with 2 columns with an item name and an item amount

+Removes duplicate item names (including capitalisation differences) and counts up total instances of each item

-exports out a new csv with duplicates removed and final count of all items
+Exports out a new csv with duplicates removed and final count of all items